kilfour/QuickAcid/QuickAcid/README.md

----

-## QuickAcid CodeGen

-Show how to activate and retrieve the code and write it to file.

 ### Stashed

 **Stashed(...)** creates a value once at the start of the test run and reuses it across all executions.